How Can I Tell if My Homes Air Quality is Bad?

-If you’re questioning whether your Phoenix home has bad indoor air quality (IAQ), it probably does.
+If you’re questioning whether your Phoenix house has bad indoor air quality (IAQ), it possibly does.

-We spend a lot of time inside.
-In reality, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside residences may be 2–5 times more polluted than outdoors, which might lead to long-term health issues.
+We are indoors a lot.
+In reality, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside homes could be 2–5 times more polluted than outdoors, which may create long-term health problems.

-We’ve compiled a list of the most common causes of inferior IAQ, the troubles they make and how you can take care of these indoor air pollutants.
-If you’re worried about the air inside your home, we advise chatting with a specialist like Dial One Mears Air Conditioning & Heating Inc about which solutions are ideal for your family.
+We’ve put together a list of the most common sources of poor IAQ, the issues they create and how you can fix these indoor air pollutants.
+If you’re concerned about the air inside your home, we recommend consulting with a expert like Dial One Mears Air Conditioning & Heating Inc about which options are ideal for your house.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are chemicals emitted from regular household things.
+Volatile organic compounds, or VOCs, are fumes leaked by everyday household things.

 They’re found in paint and stains as well as: